saqibjaved1/MQAT/Readme.md

 ## Running

-If you want to train the network with IMQ-6D, current codebase is only for 2 bit FPN.
+If you want to train the network with MQAT, current codebase is only for 2 bit FPN.
 To run the Swisscube example, simply run `train.sh` or invoke the below command.
 ```
 $ CUDA_VISIBLE_DEVICES="0" python3 main.py --problem=SwissCube --topology=Widedepth
 ```
 You have to uncomment few lines `problems/Swisscube/Widedepth/quantize.py` to quantize other parts of the network.
-We will clean and provide the whole codebase once the paper is published.
+We will clean and provide the whole codebase soon.
 Furthermore, `problems/Swisscube/Widedepth/config.json` must be edited and path of pretrained WDR model should be provided under `experiment/url`.
 Other parts of the config file are self explanatory.